-The province of Bataan is most often associated with its rich history.
+The province of Bataan is best known for its historical and cultural attractions.
 The Battle of Bataan is famous for being one of the last stands of American and Filipino soldiers before they were overwhelmed by the Japanese forces during World War II.
-The Bataan Death March was also named after the province, where the infamous march started.
-Recently, it’s become more popular because of Las Casas Filipinas de Acuzar, the first and only heritage resort by the sea.
+The Bataan Death March, where the infamous march started, was also named after the province.

-But aside from its historical attractions, Bataan is a rising eco-tourism destination with beaches, mountains, turtle sanctuaries, bird-watching sites, springs and waterfalls.
+But aside from its historical sites, Bataan is a rising eco-tourism destination with beaches, mountains, turtle sanctuaries, bird-watching sites, springs and waterfalls.
 Bataan lies within two major peaks, Mount Natib and Mount Mariveles, which are ideal destinations for adventure-seekers.
 If you’re a mountain biker or hiker, you’ll want to check out the natural trails that Bataan has to offer.
 Continue reading